ihark/pinimatic/README.md

 Pinimatic is configured out of the box to run on django's built in development server on port 5000.
 You may change the port in the settings.
 - To enable sending email set local environment variables: EMAIL_HOST_PASSWORD,EMAIL_HOST_USER
+- If HTTPS_SUPPORT = True you must configure [stunnel][3] or similar to simulate SSL on your dev server.
+  Install the version suitable for your OS and in stunnel.conf make sure all previous settings are commented out and add the following settings to the bottom of the file:
+    ;DJANGO
+    fips = no
+    cert = stunnel.pem
+    sslVersion = SSLv3
+    [https]
+    accept=5443
+    connect=5000
+    TIMEOUTclose=1

 ### Production